Nathanana/Terminal/README.md

    - `static.wav`
 - **Platform**: Windows (requires the `winmm` library)

-2. Change your command prompt font size to 6 or smaller, depending on your monitor size.
+2. Change your command prompt size to 300 x 90 characters, and font size to 6 or less.
    - Open command prompt
    - Press CTRL + ,
+   - Change 'Launch Size' to 300 columns x 90 rows
    - Go to Defaults on the lefthand side
    - Go to Appearance
    - Change font size